 Locating the two realms in the example of individual mobility, we are able to outline the conflict that has emerged between them.
 Infrastructure, as a communal good, is funded through the governmental institution.
 Its function is always founded in something we state as “public need”.
 But when looking at contemporary jurisprudence, the car is seen as a private entity.
 A car, in its idea, is serving the individual need for mobility.
 Transporting to work, goods of provision, and to activities of self-fulfilment.
 These purposes, although sometimes intertwined with the public sphere, can be categorised as private in their nature.

 When comparing the statistics of motorised individual mobility with others (as outlined in the former chapter), we get a grasp of its numerical absurdity.
 Is not, in every other system we developed, efficiency the most important evaluation metric? (...)
 The ability to take part in modes of individual motorised transport is dependent on financial means and comes with a huge ecological and spatial footprint.
 Car infrastructure, through its inherent danger and consumption of vast spaces is, in essence exclusive for all other shareholders of mobility.

+SOLUTIONS?

 What do we see as the most promising solutions to this issue?